volunteercjt/capstone_da9_chase/README.md

 _[Back to Contents](#contents)_

-# Findings
+# Findings and Conclusions

 Education matters!
 Salary goes up in general when a person gets more education.
 However,  there are places where the increase in salary is low enough that the investment may not be as good as first thought.
 Some locations like Alaska and North Dakota see people who did not graduate high school making a higher median salary than high school graduates.
+A bachelor's degree in some states is a bad investment because it takes a long time to become profitable or in some cases it NEVER becomes profitable.
+These situations are the exception not the rule.
+However, it is important to be aware of the existence of these exceptions if you live in those states or plan a career in one of the less profitable majors.

 Furthermore, some locations are associated with a modest increase in salary with education while others provide a more substantial increase.
 Salary was highly dependent on major of study in every location.

 Pursuing education is a worthwhile investment.
 However, some thought into the choice of major should be taken by potential students if salary is a concern after graduation.